 - Green onions (garnish)

 - Brown the beef in the Instant Pot using the saute function on normal.

 - Add the onions and garlic and cook until soft, about 2-3 minutes.
 Add the remaining ingredients.

 - Switch the Instant Pot to pressure cook on normal (high) for 20 minutes.
 Let the pressure release naturally for 5 minutes, then release the remaining pressure using the quick release.

-- Serve with sliced avocado, grated cheddar cheese, sour cream and chopped green onions.
+- Serve with sliced avocado, grated cheddar cheese, sour cream and chopped green onions (optional but recommended).